Juicy Pork Chops

 Fresh Ground Salt

 Fresh Ground Pepper

-Start by building a good hot fire in your Breeo fire pit of choice.
-This recipe works with the Ablaze, Zentro or Double Flame smoke less fire pits.
-Use a hardwood such as oak or maple for the fire, and make sure to build your fire at least 20 minutes before cooking.
+Start by building a good hot fire in your Breeo smokeless fire pit.
+Use a hardwood, such as oak or maple for the fire, and make sure to build your fire at least 20 minutes before cooking.
 You want a very hot fire with high flames, that has had a chance to burn down to hot coals and lower flames.
-There should still be some flames coming up, but the wood in the fire pit should be at least halfways burnt.
-Lower the grill until it is right over the flames, and leave it there until you are ready to cook.
+There should still be some flames coming up, but the wood in the fire pit should be at least halfway burnt.
+Lower your Outpost adjustable grill until it is right over the flames, and leave it there until you are ready to cook.
 You want a very hot grill surface.

 Next take the chops and add salt, pepper, & garlic to both sides.
 Apply the seasoning liberally, as some will get knocked or seared off in the cooking process.

 Lay the pork chops on the grill, being careful to use gloves & a long handled spatula or other utensil.
-Leave for around 1-3 minutes before flipping, depending on how hot the fire is.
+Leave for around 1 - 3 minutes before flipping, depending on how hot the fire is.
 Don’t be afraid to flip the chops several times.
-It is much better to do this and get the perfect internal temperature then to worry about too many flips and burn the chops or have them undone.
+It is much better to do this and get the perfect internal temperature than to worry about too many flips and burn the chops or have them under done.